ArhanChaudhary/qter/ARCHITECTURE_DRAFT.md

 `puzzle_geometry` allows a twisty puzzle to be defined as a polyhedron with cut planes.
 It's mostly computational geometry, and converts a geometrical representation of a puzzle into a permutation group representation of the puzzle
-`cycle_combination_solver` implements the search process for algs to encode registers `movecount_coefficient` implements a metric for how "easy" it is for a human to perform an algorithm (sequence of moves) on a rubik's cube.
+`cycle_combination_solver` implements the search process for algs to encode registers `movecount_coefficient_calculator` implements a metric for how "easy" it is for a human to perform an algorithm (sequence of moves) on a rubik's cube.
 For example, turns on the back face are harder to do than turns on the top face, though it gets more complicated than that.

 # Second, some important technical details not mentioned in the readme: